Skip to main content

 • “This unsettling atmosphere runs throughout the entire game, which unfortunately ends on a massive cliffhanger.”

-• “The tone is also weirdly inconsistent, like it can't decide if its atmosphere should be one of comedy, horror, or an off-putting mystery like Layton.”
+• “The tone is also weirdly inconsistent, like it can't decide if its atmosphere should be one of comedy, horror, or an off-putting mystery.”

 • music

-The music in the game is generally praised for its ability to create an atmospheric and immersive experience, with many reviewers noting its haunting and eerie qualities that complement the game's quirky narrative and art style.
-While some found the soundtrack memorable and fitting, others felt it was unremarkable or easily overlooked, serving more to enhance the overall ambiance rather than stand out on its own.
-Overall, the music contributes significantly to the game's unique charm, despite mixed opinions on its memorability.
+The music in the game is generally well-received, with many players praising its ability to enhance the atmosphere and complement the quirky art style and storytelling.
+While some found the soundtrack memorable and fitting, others noted that it could be unremarkable or repetitive at times.
+Overall, the music contributes significantly to the game's eerie and immersive experience, making it a notable aspect despite some mixed opinions.

 • “Great atmosphere created through the music, and the art style and bare-bones voice work really worked well together.”